 To raise the women's stress levels, they were also put through a mock job interview and asked to solve a mathematical problem.
 To measure their actual stress levels, the female participants were questioned about their perceived stress.

-Saliva samples were also collected, in order to measure the concentration of
+Saliva samples were also collected, in order to measure the concentration of cortisol, which is a hormone released when we're exposed to stress factors.

 The women were asked to perform these smell tests rather than their male partners because, as the researchers explain, women have a stronger sense of smell than men.
 As one study previously covered by Medical News Today shows, women have up to twice as many smell-related neurons in their brains.